bike advocacy, bicycle tour, bicycle safety

 Unfortunately, by the time most people are shedding parts they are pretty much beyond "useable".
 Depending upon the items there are different preferred actions:

-Aluminum parts: Rims, especially have been given second lives as furniture (see Resource Revival and Bike Furniture Design).
+Aluminum parts: Rims, especially have been given second lives as furniture (see Bike Furniture Design).
 Even if you don't have the hankering to be a craftsperson, or get the materials to someone who is, there is still enough value in aluminum that it is often cost effective to separate it out and sell it as scrap to a metal recycler.

-Chains, chain rings, etc.: Local artists may be interested -- ask around.
-They find uses for things.
-Also, there are instructions floating around the Internet on how to make crafts like belts and wallets from busted tubes and picture frames from chains.
+If you are motivated, there are instructions floating around the Internet on how to make crafts like belts and wallets from busted tubes and picture frames from chains.
 If you have exhausted your local options you can check with Resource Revival and Bike Furniture Design.

 Residual: The best you can do with the residual is to steer it to a metal recycler.
 For them to accept the item all of the rubber and plastic will need to be removed.
 You will need recruit socially minded free labor to make this work.